enkidevs/curriculum/go/intro/intro-to-fmt-package/fmt-sprintf.md

 ```

-In the above example, we are using the `Sprintf` function multiple times with four different integer verbs.
+In the above example, we use the `Sprintf` function multiple times with four different integer verbs.

-We are saving each of the functions in variables `s-s4`.
+We save each of the functions in variables `s-s4`.

-Next, we are printing all of them in a regular `Print` statement.
+Next, we print all of them in a regular `Print` statement.

 ---
 ## Practice